Plantagenet Of York

 Opinions differ as to the reason why Elizabeth spent her last five years living at Bermondsey Abbey.
 With some historians arguing that Henry VII forced her retreat from the Court, while others present evidence indicating she was planning a religious life as early as July 1486.

 At the Abbey, Elizabeth received a pension of £400 and small gifts from the King.
 She was present at the birth of her second grandchild, Margaret Tudor, later to be Queen of Scots, at Westminster Palace in November 1489.
 Her daughter, the new Queen rarely visited her, although her younger daughter Cecily, Viscountess Welles is known to have done so.

 Elizabeth died at Bermondsey Abbey on 8 June 1492.
 In accordance with the terms of her will, which reveals that she died destitute of personal property, she was provided with a simple funeral at Windsor Castle on 12th June 1492.
 Her daughters Anne (the future Countess of Surrey), Catherine (the future Countess of Devon) and Bridget, a sister at Dartford Priory, attended the funeral, the Queen, who was awaiting the birth of her fourth child, did not attend.
-Elizabeth, at her own request, was buried in the same chantry as King Edward IV in St George's Chapel in Windsor.
+Elizabeth, at her own request, was buried in the same chantry as King Edward IV in St George's Chapel at Windsor.
 Her son, Thomas Grey, Marquess Dorset, paid the cost of the funeral.

 The children and grandchildren of Edward IV and Elizabeth Woodville

 (iii) HENRY VIII (b.
 1491) m. (i) Catherine of Aragon (ii) Anne Boleyn (iii) Jane Seymour (iv) Anne of Cleves (v) Catherine Howard (vi) Catherine Parr

 (iv) Elizabeth Tudor (died in infancy)